rituvermaCS/Algo-Bulls-Task/README.md

-# Algo-Bulls-Task

-## REST API's using Django REST framework
+## Algo-Bulls-Task using Django REST framework

 # Main points for creating a REST API in Django.